atishelmanch/vfe-toymc/reconstruction/README.md

     - signalAmplitude: true signal amplitude of the interesting event.
     - pulse_shift: temporal shift of the simulated pulse relative to the simulated sampling.
 Useful to study the dependence on un-tracked temporal shifts of the pulse
     - pileup_shift: temporal shift of the simulated pileup events relative to the simulated sampling.
-    - wf_name : name of the pulse shape
+    - wf_name : name of the pulse shape.
+Used to construct the name of the file that stores the pulse shape waveform that CreaData uses as input.

 Multifit need to know

     - NSAMPLES: how many points have been sampled
     - NFREQ: temporary space among points, in ns
-    - wf_name : name of the pulse shape
+    - wf_name : name of the pulse shape.
+Used to construct the name of the file that stores the pulse shape waveform that Multifit tries to fit to the data.

 Multifit code will automatically assign the "active bunch crosses", under the assumption that there is a collision every 25 ns.